-As an authorised Marriage Celebrant I am qualified to assist you with the many things to consider in the preparation of your wedding ceremony – from ensuring the legal process is followed correctly, to preparing and presenting your personalised wedding ceremony in a manner that suits you.
+I am an authorised Marriage Celebrant, qualified to assist you with all aspects of your wedding ceremony – from ensuring the legal process is followed correctly, to preparing and presenting your personalised wedding ceremony in a manner that suits you.

 A typical wedding ceremony is a staged event consisting of the following:

-- Couple’s Arrival: Although one party is often waiting, along with their attendants (bridesmaids/men or groomsmen/women), with the Celebrant for the other’s arrival, a more recent trend is for both to have their own entry precession, often combined with escorting the grandparents and parents to their seats after all other guests are seated and then take their places at the altar.
-This is then followed by the toehr party and their attendants, perhaps escorted by Dad and/or Mum or other close relative or friend.
+- Couple’s Arrival: Although one party is often waiting, along with their attendants (bridesmaids/men or groomsmen/women), with the Celebrant for the other’s arrival, a more recent trend is for both to have their own entry precession, often combined with escorting the grandparents and parents.

-- Welcome: everyone is welcome and thanked for coming.
-Special people, unable to be present, are acknowledged.
+- Welcome: All are welcomed and special people, unable to be present may be acknowledged.

-- Introduction of the Couple: Your love story and your beliefs about marriage are told – sometimes as a narrative that brings you to your wedding day.
+- Introduction of the Couple: Your love story is told.
 This is the truly personal part of your ceremony and sets the scene for your vows – the highlight of the ceremony.
 There will fun and laughter, tears, cries of recognition, even a high-5 or two as you story is told in a fresh, light-hearted way.

-- Reading: This allows a close friend or family member to be involved, although it can be said by your celebrant.
+- Reading: This allows a close friend or family member to be involved.

 - Celebrant Authority: This is a requirement by the Marriage Act 1961 and very little variation is allowed.